 Our first priority is driving productive sales growth by increasing shopper frequency and transaction amount and maximizing sales per square foot.
-Specific sales growth initiatives in 2013 include: optimization of space utilization in approximately 3,000 of our more mature stores; improvement of merchandise in-stock levels; the expansion of the number of coolers for refrigerated and frozen foods in approximately 1,700 existing stores; the addition of tobacco products; further progress on our beer and wine rollout; merchandising initiatives for electronics and domestic goods; and store remodels and relocations, including select conversions to Dollar General "Plus" stores, which are slightly larger than our traditional stores with a significantly expanded frozen and refrigerated food section.
+Specific sales growth initiatives in

+2013 include: optimization of space utilization in approximately 3,000 of our more mature stores; the expansion of the number of coolers for refrigerated and frozen foods in approximately 1,700 existing stores; the addition of tobacco products; further progress on our beer and wine rollout; merchandising initiatives for electronics and domestic goods; and store remodels and relocations, including select conversions to Dollar General "Plus" stores, which are slightly larger than our traditional stores with a significantly expanded frozen and refrigerated food section.

 Our second priority is to increase our gross profit rate.
 Over the long-term, we believe we have opportunities to enhance our gross profit rate through effective category management, the expansion of private brand offerings, increased foreign sourcing, shrink reduction, distribution and transportation efficiencies and improvements to our pricing and markdown model, while staying true to our everyday low price commitment.
+Improving our inventory turns, which have declined slightly over the past couple of years, remains a high priority.
 We constantly review our pricing and work diligently to minimize product cost increases as we focus on providing our customers with quality merchandise at great values.
-In 2013, however, we expect this effort to be very challenging as continued economic pressures limit our customers' discretionary spending.
+In 2013, however, as expected, this effort has been very challenging as continued economic pressures limit our customers' discretionary spending.
 Sales of non-consumables are expected to remain challenging, and we anticipate a continued shift to lower margin items within consumables and higher inventory shrink, all of which are projected to pressure our gross profit rate.

 Our third priority is leveraging process improvements and information technology to reduce costs.
 We are committed as an organization to extract costs, particularly Selling, general and administrative expenses ("SG&A"), that do not affect the customer experience, and plan to utilize our procurement capabilities and other initiatives to further these efforts.
-In addition, we continue to focus on improving our store labor costs as a percentage of sales through further utilization of our workforce management system and increased efficiencies in our store processes.
+In addition, we continue to focus on improving our store labor costs as a percentage of sales through increased efficiencies in our store processes.